 Ever get the feeling that the universe is against you?
 Planets are not aligned?
 All those really bad clichés?

 I’m feeling very much like this at the moment!

 “Time and tide wait for no man…”

-Time is ticking on, I’m still in Brisbane, and need to book the 1.5-hour flight to my sister’s in Newcastle.
-Still no word from the consulate to confirm my form was received.
+Time is ticking on, I’m still in Brisbane, and need to book the 1.5-hour flight to Newcastle.
+Still no word from the consulate to confirm receipt of my form.

-I wasn’t expecting such a curt response and must of caught the officer on a bad morning advising: “I’ve received your form and have gone way above and beyond the service that is provided by the consulate.
+“I’ve received your form and have gone way above and beyond the service that is provided by the consulate.
 Your visa is being processed and will take up to 2 weeks.
-If the consulate requires any further documentation, it will be requested from me.
+If the consulate requires any further documentation, it will be requested from you.
 You should appreciate that you’re not the only person applying for a visa!”

-Politely apologising, I thanked her very much for all the help provided to date.
+Politely apologising, I thank her very much for all the help provided to date.
 It’s such a power trip for some people in these offices.
 This officer is hard to read: a smiling assassin?

-I can only hope that I’ve provided all the required documentation as the consulate is very non-committal; and hope that my visa arrives in Newcastle in 2 weeks, otherwise, I have no passport and can’t leave Australia.
+I can only hope that I’ve provided all the required documentation as the consulate is very non-committal, and hope that my visa arrives in Newcastle in 2 weeks – otherwise, I have no passport and can’t leave Australia – but need to book my flight to Newcastle as I can’t stay in Brisbane forever.

 Brisbane seems to have got quite expensive since I was last here in July 2015.
-I’m not sure if it is because I am used to Southern Italy’s cheap prices or whether it is just more expensive.
+I’m not sure if it’s because I’m used to Southern Italy’s cheap prices or whether it’s just more expensive.

 Try shop 1, 286 Hawthorne Road, Hawthorne for delicious and authentic Thai food served at good prices (Entrée $3.9+, Mains $12.90+, Desserts $4+), especially for up-market Hawthorne.